-- Recruitment,

-- Physical job posters, pamphlets, leaflets, etc.

-- Electronic advertisements, such as social media posts or messages, instant messages on mobile applications, etc.

-- Text messages of recruiting communications between the trafficker and the victim

-- Transportation,

-- Travel itinerary

-- Flight tickets, boarding pass stubs, etc.

-- Payment of travel details, receipts, invoices, etc.

-- Harboring, or

-- Food and lodging provided

-- One-way locks on doors

-- Video cameras or monitoring devices

-- Forfeiture of passports and other travel documents

-- Security guards closely monitoring the premise

-- Exclusive transportation vehicles (police report or statements by people who procure or operate such vehicles)

-- Receipt. - Wire transfers, ledgers, or bank statements linking recruiters and traffickers - Legal documents showing change in guardianship - Evidence of trafficked persons working at the location
+- Transportation, - Travel itinerary - Bus tickets, flight tickets, boarding pass stubs, etc. - Payment of travel details, receipts, invoices, etc. - Harboring, or - Food and lodging provided - One-way locks on doors - Video cameras or monitoring devices - Forfeiture of passports and other travel documents - Security guards closely monitoring the premise - Exclusive transportation vehicles (police report or statements by people who procure or operate such vehicles) - Receipt. - Wire transfers, ledgers, or bank statements linking recruiters and traffickers - Legal documents showing change in guardianship - Evidence of trafficked persons working at the location

 II.
-Evidence of Means - evidence of:
+Evidence of Means:

 - The threat or use of force or other forms of coercion,

 - Injuries

 - Text messages, letters, etc. documenting threats

 - Abduction,

 - Injuries or evidence of use of restraints

 - Weapons or restraints used to commit abduction

 - Fraud,

-- Fake labor contract
+- Fake labour contract

 - False advertising

 - Deception,

 - False promises

 - Documented lies

 - The abuse of power or of a position of vulnerability, or

 - Documentation showing change in guardianship

 - The giving or receiving of payments or benefits to achieve the consent of a person having control over another person.

 - Proof of a person's position of authority over another (such as being a child's teacher, community leader, etc.)

 - Bank statements, wire transfers, other financial documentation